rm3l/service-names-port-numbers/README.md

 and exactly the same structure of the data is returned from the server.
 It is a strongly typed runtime which allows clients to dictate what data is needed.

-* Live Server on Heroku PaaS: https://service-names-port-numbers.herokuapp.com/graphiql
+* Live Server on Fly.io PaaS: https://service-names-port-numbers.fly.dev/graphiql
 * Download IANA Database: https://www.iana.org/assignments/service-names-port-numbers/service-names-port-numbers.xhtml

 ## Usage

 ### Live Server

-A live running version of the GraphQL API is available on Heroku: https://service-names-port-numbers.herokuapp.com/graphiql
+A live running version of the GraphQL API is available on Fly.io: https://service-names-port-numbers.fly.dev/graphiql

 Note that this API operates entirely from memory, and auto-updates itself every 12 hours.